A modular Figma email system that enabled faster, on-brand production across Sur La Table’s marketing teams.

 • With a modular system, we could template the repetitive parts

-• The marketing team could build most emails on their own—with less reliance on design
+• The marketing team could build most emails on their own and with less reliance on design

 3. The Solution: A Modular Email Design System